2012 Glasgow City Council election: August 2015 by-elections

 On 14 May 2015, Green Party councillor Liam Hainey (Langside) resigned his seat for family and health reasons.
 On the same day, SNP councillors Alison Thewliss (Calton) and Martin Docherty (Anderston/City) resigned their seats after having been elected as MPs for the constituencies of, respectively, Glasgow Central and West Dunbartonshire.
 Finally, on 10 June 2015, SNP councillor Iris Gibson (Craigton) retired due to ill health.
 By-elections for all of these were held on 6 August 2015.

 May 2016 Anderston/City by-election

-On 14 March 2016, Labour counsellor Matheson resigned his seat as he had been appointed a visiting professor at Strathclyde University.
+On 14 March 2016, Labour councillor Matheson resigned his seat as he had been appointed a visiting professor at Strathclyde University.
 As a result, a by-election happened on 5 May 2016: it was won by the SNP's Angus Millar.

 October 2016 Garscadden/Scotstounhill by-election

-On 25 July 2016, Labour counsellor John Kelly died as a result of motor neuron disease.
+On 25 July 2016, Labour councillor John Kelly died as a result of motor neuron disease.
 A by-election was held on 6 October 2016 and was won by the SNP's Chris Cunningham.